top of page

 Please click on the plant names for more information.

-Open clusters of star-shaped, white throated pale blue flowers
+with clusters of pale blue

 Blue Bells - Virginia